Page updated 6/28/2019

-The Postal Service has a streamlined "eCareer" application and testing process and Post Office job announcements are now posted on-line.
-Applicants are tested for specific job vacancies and part of the exam is completed online.
+The Postal Service streamlined their application and testing process several years ago and Post Office job announcements are now posted on-line.
+Applicants are tested for specific job vacancies and a part of the exam is completed online during the application process.
 We provide a USPS job Search Guide on this site with copies of each screen to familiarize you with the USPS employment web site.
 The Postal Service is no longer offering blanket mail carrier exams to build hiring registered for major metropolitan areas.
 They are now advertising job vacancies as they occur and testing the applicants through nationally designated testing facilities.

 Postal recruitment notices are advertised online and they may also be advertised in national and local newspapers, publications, journals and periodicals.
 Use this site's post office job listings, the Postal Service’s Web site, and our Post Office Job eCareer Guide to get you started.
 If there are no vacancies listed on the sites mentioned above, contact individual mail facilities in your area to find out when they intend to recruit.
 Also explore related federal jobs that includes links to 141 federal recruiting Web sites.